ablizben/ablizben/README.md

 # Hi there, I'm Abby 👩🏻‍💻

 I'm a newbie developer currently in a full stack Web Development boot camp through Trilogy & Johns Hopkins University based in the Baltimore/DC area.
 I'm excited to dive deeper into my coding journey and looking forward to enjoying the ride.
-I'm interested in front-end development, specifically focusing on JavaScript with Node and Express frameworks.
+I'm interested in front-end development, specifically focusing on JavaScript with React.
 Personally, I'm a huge horror/slasher film nerd 🔪👻 and channel my coding frustrations through boxing 🥊